tapnair/FusionReactr/README.md

 __TODO:__ Include build and distribution instructions

-## Steps to used to create this addin:
+## Steps used to create this addin:

 ### Create top level directory: `FusionReactr`